laoo/PGMTech/README.md

 ### Logical components layout

-The main CPU is memory-mapped into its address-space: BIOS, work RAM, video / palette RAM, Z80 interface, Z80 work RAM, I/O registers and external `P` ROM.
+The main CPU is memory-mapped into its address-space: BIOS, work RAM, video / palette RAM, Z80 interface, Z80 work RAM, I/O registers, external `P` ROM and cartridge-dependent add-ons.

 The secondary CPU has access to its work RAM, main CPU interface and sound chip interface.